-For those in need of a little bit of guidance for throwing their own summer soiree this year, we convinced Jorie to share her straightforward and inspired hosting tips with us.
+For those in need of a little bit of guidance for throwing their own summer soiree this year, we convinced interior expert and prop stylist Jorie to share her straightforward and inspired hosting tips with us.

 Prep Just Enough

 Throwing a great party is all about preparing just enough so that you can enjoy your time with your guests.
 One trick I use is to set out the serving dishes ahead of time and to label them with what food will eventually go in them.
 I prepared a major portion of the food in the days leading up to the party to minimize my day-of workload.
 The food can be kept in the refrigerator or in its cooking vessel until it’s time to serve.
 This way, you don’t have to worry about cooking and setting out a beautiful tablescape at the same time.